Back to AI/ML Overview

 The chat UI lets you switch the model per question.

-Tier 3 β€” Fine-tuned local (v0.3 sketch)
+Tier 3 β€” Fine-tuned local (exploratory)

 Train a small open model on your own corpus.
 Stays on your machine.
 Becomes specifically yours over time.
 Roadmap consideration β€” community input welcome.